8bitbubsy/pt23f/release/PT23F/ReadMe.txt

    in the sampler screen.
 It still flickers, though.
  - The mouse now moves slightly more smoothly (no crude acceleration)
  - Bugfix: Redraw sample after having mixed ("MIX") samples together
- - Bugfix: The chord editor had a sample length bug
  - Removed CTRL+V (filter all samples) and CTRL+G (boost all samples)
  - Edited and cleaned up the PT help file
  ====================================================================